uwcartlab/mapstudy/README.md

 		"name"
 		"source"
 		"expressedAttribute"
+		*"expressedAttributeDisplay"*
 		*"displayAttributes"*
+		*"displayAttributesDisplay"*
 		*"roundTo"*
 		*"renderOnLoad"*
 		*"layerOptions"*
 		"techniques"
 	}]

 An array of objects containing information about the data to be visualized on the map, if any.
-Only available for Leaflet, Mapbox-GL, and D3 maps.
-Layers will be rendered on the map from bottom to top in the order in which they are listed in the array.

 #### map.pages[page].dataLayers[i].name